Ember369/Endless-Sky-A-Galaxy-Far-Far-Away/README.md

-# Endless-Sky-Star-Wars-Edition
+# Endless-Sky-(A-Galaxy-Far-Far-Away)
 Just a plugin that I made that aims to replicate Star Wars (or at least tries to) in Endless Sky.
+During the past year or so, I've managed to create around 280 ships, ranging from one-man fighters to capital ships, all from a variety of eras and factions (The Old Republic, the Republic & CIS, the Empire & Rebels, the First Order & Resistance, and even some from Legends).
+Currently, there is no existing storyline or a functioning galaxy map, though I intend to finish another 100 ships before I develop other aspects of the plugin (their sprites can be found in the plugin already).

 An important note:
 I have no intentions of completing the project, but I thought I might as well make it available for other people.
 If anybody would like to update the plugin for themselves, please feel free!
 I have no idea how Github works, so maybe duplicate the plugin into your own repositories so that I don't have to deal with any of the "pull request" stuff.